EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 flag_column *(Optional)*
 """"""""""""""""""""""""
 This field makes it possible to only use responses with particular values in a given column (e.g. only responses with a value of ``0`` in a column called ``ADVISORY``).
 The field takes a dictionary in Python format where the keys are the names of the columns and the values are lists of values for responses that will be used to train the model.
 For example, a value of ``{"ADVISORY": 0}`` will mean that ``rsmtool`` will *only* use responses for which the ``ADVISORY`` column has the value 0.
-When this field is used, the specified columns must be present in both training and evaluation set.
+When this field is used, the specified columns must be present in the training set and, if ``flag_column_tes`` is not passed, the evaluation set, as well.
 Defaults to ``None``.

 .. note::